-A non-military establishment, this trading post was also referred to as El Pueblo Trading Post.
 The post was established at the confluence of the Arkansas River and Fountain Creek in Colorado in 1842 by traders George Simpson and Robert Fisher, who had been working at Bent’s Fort, some 70 miles downstream on the Arkansas River.
-They were soon joined by a number of other traders including Francisco Conn, Mathew Kinkead, Joseph Mantz, Joseph Doyle, and Alexander Barclay.
+They were soon joined by several other traders, including Francisco Conn, Mathew Kinkead, Joseph Mantz, Joseph Doyle, and Alexander Barclay.

-In the spring, a number of trappers would also bring their furs down from the mountains to sell to the proprietors of El Pueblo.
+In the spring, several trappers would also bring their furs down from the mountains to sell to the proprietors of El Pueblo.
 Afterward, these independent trappers spent the summer loafing about the fort with their Indian or Mexican wives, leading some to describe a large part of Pueblo’s population at that time as renegades, outlaws, discharged soldiers, fugitives from justice, desperadoes, idlers, and loafers.

-During this time the trading post was visited by a number of noted mountain men and explorers including Old Bill Williams, Kit Carson, Richens Lacy Wootton, and James Beckwourth.
-In June 1844, John C. Fremont passed by the trading post and noted: “it appeared in a thriving condition”
+During this time, the trading post was visited by several noted mountain men and explorers, including Old Bill Williams, Kit Carson, Richens Lacy Wootton, and James Beckwourth.
+In June 1844, John C. Fremont passed by the trading post and noted: “it appeared in a thriving condition.”

-However, that same year, George Simpson, Joseph Doyle and Alexander Barclay established another trading post about 23 miles west of El Pueblo, in a settlement that would become known as Hardscrabble.
+However, that same year, George Simpson, Joseph Doyle, and Alexander Barclay established another trading post about 23 miles west of El Pueblo in a settlement known as Hardscrabble.

-In June 1845, Mexican trade restrictions prevented traders from getting goods from Taos, New Mexico, which was in Mexican territory.
+In June 1845, Mexican trade restrictions prevented traders from getting goods from Taos, New Mexico, in Mexican territory.
 At that time, many of the traders left El Pueblo.

 In the meantime, Andrew Drips, the Indian Agent on the Upper Missouri River, had long been trying to find the source of alcohol that was being traded with the Indians.
-In 1845, he laid the blame on ”a reckless band of desperadoes” who brought the dangerous stuff in from Mexico and “engaged in illicit and destructive trade with the Indians.”
+In 1845, he blamed “a reckless band of desperadoes” who brought the dangerous stuff in from Mexico and “engaged in illicit and destructive trade with the Indians.”
 He identified these traders as being located at El Pueblo and Hardscrabble, Colorado.

 In a letter to the Superintendent of Indian Affairs in St. Louis, Missouri, Drips said:

-In 1846, a colony of some 275 Mormons, mainly from Mississippi, but also from parts of Alabama and Tennessee, wintered about one-half mile east of El Pueblo on the south side of the Arkansas River.
-The next May, they departed for Salt Lake City, Utah.
+In 1846, a colony of some 275 Mormons, mainly from Mississippi and parts of Alabama and Tennessee, wintered about one-half mile east of El Pueblo on the south side of the Arkansas River.
+The following May, they departed for Salt Lake City, Utah.

-After the Mexican-American War ended and the California Goldrush began, Colorado saw an increase in the number of travelers and settlers in the area.
+After the Mexican-American War ended and the California Goldrush began, Colorado saw an increase in travelers and settlers in the area.
 Mexican settlers took over El Pueblo in 1853.

 Though the Ute Indians had signed a peace treaty in 1849, as more and more settlers moved into the area, the whites brought with them diseases, encroached upon their lands, and depleted the wild game, making hunting difficult.
-As a result, the angry Ute Indians, along with their Jicarilla Apache allies raided settlers and villages for food.
-The troops at Fort Massachusetts, Colorado were tasked with stopping the raids, but this would take several years.
+As a result, the angry Ute Indians and their Jicarilla Apache allies raided settlers and villages for food.
+The troops at Fort Massachusetts, Colorado, were tasked with stopping the raids, but this would take several years.

 Today, the El Pueblo History Museum sits near the fort’s original site.
-The museum includes a replica of the old trading post as well as an archaeological excavation of the original 1842 El Pueblo trading post.
+The museum includes a replica of the old trading post and an archaeological excavation of the original 1842 El Pueblo trading post.
 The museum is located at 301 North Union, Pueblo, Colorado, 719-583-0453.